textnet/TN2/README.md

 This is an Excalibur+Electron/Node prototype of the TXTNET.

-## TODO / ISSUES
+## TODO and ISSUES
 + camera
-- observer GUI = second window `/observe <id>` command
++ observer GUI = second window `/observe <id>` command
++ BUG: no reposition to server
++ BUG: no walking
-- accept events of moving OTHER things around
++ accept events of moving OTHER things around
++ BUG: walking to the left is faster than to the right

 ## Stage 10.
 GUI
 + pass commands to the console
 + collisions
-- accept events of moving OTHER things around
++ accept events of moving OTHER things around
-- camera
++ camera
 - observer GUI

 ## Stage 11.
+Interbook
+- teleport command
+- observe book
+- transfer events from the remote book to the local anima

+## Stage 12.
 Control over things
 - written movers
     - move_to
     - move_by (duration)